Glastonbury Festival 2022 packing list: What you can - and can't - take in

 What not to bring

-Please do not bring non-biodegradable body glitter - biodegradable glitter can be bought from traders onsite.
+Non-biodegradable body glitter - biodegradable glitter can be bought from traders onsite.

-Portable laser equipment or pens are permitted.
+Portable laser equipment or pens

-Animals (except registered guide dogs).
+Animals (except registered guide dogs)

 Sound systems or drums

-Sky lanterns or kites, unauthorised fireworks, or wax flares.
+Sky lanterns or kites, unauthorised fireworks, or wax flares